Fowey: Later history

-The seal of the borough of Fowey was On a shield a ship of three masts on the sea her topsail furled with the legend "Sigillum oppidi de Fowy Anno Dom.
-1702".

-Fowey elected two members to the unreformed House of Commons until the Reform Act 1832 stripped it of its representation as a rotten borough, it having lost its borough corporation a few years before.
-It was restored as a municipal borough in 1913, and then was merged with the nearby and much larger St Austell in 1968 to form the borough of St Austell with Fowey.
-This was itself in 1974 replaced with the Restormel Borough, which was replaced by Cornwall Council in 2009.

-In local government terms, Fowey is now a civil parish with a town council and a mayor.
-Local government responsibilities are shared by the town council and Cornwall Council.
-Besides the town of Fowey itself, the parish includes the coastal area between the mouth of the River Fowey and St Austell Bay, including Gribben Head and the small settlements of Menabilly, Polkerris, Polmear and Readymoney.

-The parish of Fowey lies within the St Austell and Newquay constituency of the United Kingdom Parliament.
-Prior to Brexit in 2020, it was in the South West England constituency of the European Parliament.

 Geography

 Fowey is a small town, civil parish and cargo port at the mouth of the River Fowey in south Cornwall, England.
 It is at the entrance to a large flooded valley created after the last ice age by the melt waters that caused the sea level to rise dramatically, creating a large natural harbour which is navigable for its last seven miles.

 Fowey is in the South Coast (Eastern Section) of the Cornwall Area of Outstanding Natural Beauty.
 It lies at the end of the Saints' Way and has ferries across the river to Polruan (foot) and Bodinnick (vehicle).
 There are many historic buildings in the town, including the ruins of St Catherine's Castle, while Readymoney Cove possesses a local beach.

+Besides the town of Fowey itself, the parish includes the coastal area between the mouth of the River Fowey and St Austell Bay, including Gribben Head and the small settlements of Menabilly, Polkerris, Polmear and Readymoney.

 At the time of the 2001 census, Fowey had a population of 2,273.
 This had increased slightly at the 2011 census to 2,395.
 The Fowey electoral ward had a population of 4,690 in 2011.